chiyodad/cbeams.github.io/_posts/2014-08-31-git-commit.md

 ### Learn to love the command line.
 Leave the IDE behind.

-For as many reasons as there are git subcommands, it is wise to embrace the command line.
-Git is insanely powerful; IDEs are too, but for different reasons.
+For as many reasons as there are git subcommands, it's wise to embrace the command line.
+Git is insanely powerful; IDEs are too, but each in different ways.
 I use an IDE every day (IntelliJ IDEA) and have used others extensively (Eclipse), but I have never seen IDE integration for git that could begin to match the ease and power of the command line (once you know it).

-Certain git-related IDE functions are invaluable, like calling `git rm` when you delete a file, and doing the right stuff with `git` when you rename a file.
+Certain git-related IDE functions are invaluable, like calling `git rm` when you delete a file, and doing the right stuff with `git` when you rename one.
 Where everything falls apart is when you start trying to commit, merge, rebase, or do sophisticated history analysis through the IDE.

 When it comes to wielding the full power of git, it's command-line all the way.